pawelgrzybek/pawelgrzybek.com/content/posts/2020-07-29-the-ip-address-subnet-mask-and-cidr-notation.md

 ## That's it for today

 I was wondering what the hell this slash `/24` means next to the IP address on my home router configuration panel.
-I learned it so I shared it!
-Now you know as well.
+I learned about it, so I shared it and now you know as well!
 Stay curious and share knowledge!
 Bye 👋